Abey627/weather-data-platform/docs/project/status.md

 ## Latest Update

 The backend service has been successfully tested and is ready for deployment to Render.
 All production configurations have been completed, including HTTPS settings, static files, and health check endpoints.
 The render.yaml file has been created and configured properly.
-We're now working on adding CORS support for frontend integration before the final deployment.
+We're proceeding with deployment to Render's free tier for testing and validation purposes.
+Once deployed, we'll evaluate performance and determine if an upgrade to a paid tier is necessary for production use.

 ## Component Status Dashboard